department-of-veterans-affairs/va.gov-team/products/streamlined_waiver/research/research-findings.md

    This is in comparison to our [last study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/combined_fsr/research/enhanced_fsr/research-findings.md) which tested the full FSR path.
 The streamlined waiver tested in this current study was described as "easy" and "straightforward".

 > _"It was easy to navigate...it didn't ask a lot of questions and it was quick." -P5_

->_“[Moderator] Based on your previous experience with this form, how do you feel about seeing that you're able to skip questions on this form?
-[Participant] Well, it makes it easier.
+> _Moderator: "Based on your previous experience with this form, how do you feel about seeing that you're able to skip questions on this form?"_
+_Participant: "Well, it makes it easier.
 I mean, I'm not old, I mean, I'm old, but I'm not old like a lot of veterans that I see at the hospital.
 Something like this would make it much easier for those folks.
 Along with myself.” -P9_

-Labels: label 1, label 2

 2. **Overall Comprehension: most understood the purpose of the form** The majority of participants understood the purpose of the form, with the exception of 2 participants: one who said she had suffered a stroke that affected her memory, and the other who did not understand the form in the beginning, possibly due to cognitive considerations.

 >_"I think it's very easy to use, like way easy to navigate, and I don't have any issues filling out the form.
 But I like the definition of each term, like what you need to fill out." -P8_

 >_“I like it.
 It was nice.
 It's much better than what it used to be.
-If they use this, it'll be helpful to a lot of people.” - P9
+If they use this, it'll be helpful to a lot of people.” - P9_